James Henry Gardiner: Push to join the VFL

 Gardiner's abiding vision was to see the club he helped found, rise to compete on the greatest stage in the land.
 Throughout the late 19th and early 20th centuries, Gardiner was at the forefront of several pushes to have North Melbourne admitted to the VFL.
 In his position as local councillor, senior football figure and respected public servant in Melbourne, Gardiner campaigned vigorously on North's behalf.
 By 1921 North was in crisis, after a planned merger between North and rivals Essendon failed to materialise.
 The result was that North found itself without a league to play in for the 1922 season.
 Rising from his sick bed – at great risk to his personal health – Gardiner headed an ultimately unsuccessful delegation to the VFL to plead to have North accepted to that competition.

 Death

-Gardiner sadly would not live to see the fulfillment of his dream.
-Several weeks later he died, on 9 December 3 years before North were promoted to the VFL.
-He was laid to rest by his old friend Joseph Allison and his body now lies at the Fawkner Cemetery.
+Gardiner did not live to see the fulfillment of his dream.
+Several weeks later he died, on 9 December, three years before North were promoted to the VFL.
+He was laid to rest by his friend Joseph Allison and his body is interred at the Fawkner Cemetery.